ghc-proposals/ghc-proposals/proposals/0000-provenance-qualified-imports.rst

 This is a logical extension of existing principles, and will allow different repositories to exist for many purposes without need for any centralized naming authority.

 This proposal incidentally provides a uniform mechanism to specify dependencies on packages that are not hosted in package repositories or overlays but instead, e.g. on github, or elsewhere.

+To expand a bit: currently when one uses an overlay, it means that the packages from the overlay _in addition to_ the packages from the main repository are used.
+So if one specifies an package, and at least one overlay as well as a root repo, and versions of that package exist in the overlay(s) and the root repo both, then a choice of which package to install from which repo is made through some "search-path"-like functionality, though the exact semantics have not been fully pinned down and documented yet for cabal-install.
+But one use for an overlay may be an internal company repo.
+So say `foocorp` has an internal repo, provided within their intranet as an overlay.
+In that overlay is a package: `common-network-utils`.
+Then, sometime later, somebody uploads a totally different `common-network-utils` to hackage.
+Now, it may be that their build resolves to the wrong package!
+By providing provenance-qualification on package imports, this situation is prevented.
+One might say, "wouldn't specifying carefully the precedence of overlays and root repos fix this?
+Well, it would, if it was never the case that both packages (which share nothing but a name!) are never depended on at once.
+But it may be that some upstream dependency incurs a dependency on `hackage+common-network-utils`.
+By extending povenance qualification throughout namespacing, this proposal makes it possible to depend on both the `foocorp-internal+common-network-utils` package _and_ the `hackage+common-network-utils` package, without any worry of overlap.

 Proposed Change Specification
 -----------------------------